 If you want to boost your testosterone levels or improve your heart health, a magnesium supplement might be the right place to start.

 They are powerful, effective, and safe as long as they are taken as directed.
+Magnesium supplementation has been successfully used in scientific research studies to improve sleep quality, treat restless leg syndrome, and even to increase androgen levels in older men.

 1. TransparentLabs RawSeries Magnesium Bisglycinate